Resolving relational wounds, attachment trauma, and early neglect

-When you grow up in an environment where your emotional or physical needs were consistently missed, ignored, or unpredictable, your nervous system learns to adapt to survive.
+When you grow up in an environment where your emotional or physical needs are consistently missed, ignored, or criticized, your nervous system learns that it must adapt to survive.
 This adaptation is what we call developmental trauma, relational trauma, or complex PTSD (C-PTSD).
 Unlike a single shock-trauma event (like a car accident), developmental trauma is a chronic, invisible accumulation of early neglect, parental misattunement, or chaotic family dynamics.
 As an adult, this can leave you feeling chronically unsafe, hyper-vigilant, or disconnected from yourself and others.

 Signs of Unresolved Childhood Trauma in Adults